Power Series Representation Of Functions

 Q1: What is the difference between a Taylor series and a Maclaurin series?

 A1: A Maclaurin series is a special case of a Taylor series where the center of expansion is 0.
-In other words, a Maclaurin series is a Taylor series centered at a = 0.
+Simply put, a Maclaurin series is a Taylor series centered at a = 0.

 Q2: How do I determine the radius of convergence?